 Certifications that Prohibit APE Surfactants

-Green Seal GS-11 standard has prohibited the use of APEs surfactants since 2010.
+Green Seal GS-11 standard has prohibited the use of APE surfactants since 2010.

 Paint Brands that are Free of APES